Michael Perez/Associated Press

 9. Darren Sproles, RB, Philadelphia Eagles

-Sproles might be 31 when the season starts, but he doesn't have the typical wear and tear of most running backs his age.
-He's also a great fit for the offensive attack of coach Chip Kelly, who will no doubt allow him plenty of opportunities as a receiver out of the backfield.
-While his fantasy draft value in standard formats isn't as high, Sproles is going to be in the PPR mix for another 70-catch campaign.
+Sproles is a great fit for the offense of coach Chip Kelly, who will allow him plenty of opportunities as a receiver out of the backfield.
+While his fantasy value in standard formats isn't as high, Sproles is going to be in the PPR mix for another 70-catch campaign.

 Ben Liebenberg/Associated Press